 This story is brought to you in partnership with Visit Louisville.

-I’m sharing more about unique adventures and fun things to do in Louisville to add to your list for your next getaway that you can accomplish with as little as 24 hours away.
+I’m sharing more about unique adventures and fun things to do in Louisville.
+You can add these adventures to your list for your next getaway with as little as 24 hours away.

 Muhammed Ali Center